Gum Disease and Tooth Loss – Toronto, ON

 With gum recession comes a greater risk of tooth decay.
 In these instances, the decay will originate below the gumline.
 This kind of tooth decay is difficult to treat, and the weakening of a tooth down at the root level can make broken teeth far more likely.

 With tooth decay below the gumline, the risk of root canal infection increases.
 Within each tooth is soft tissue, nerves, and blood vessels.
 Tooth decay down at the gumline makes it easier for bacteria to infect this soft tissue, resulting in serious pain and potential spread of infection.
 To avoid serious dental problems, extraction of the tooth may be necessary.

 Smoking, Gum Disease, and Tooth Loss

 People who smoke are more likely to be missing teeth, and part of the reason for this involves gum disease.
-Smokers are more likely to suffer from infections, which includes gum disease.
+Smokers are more likely to suffer from infections, which include gum disease.
 Studies have found that someone who smokes a pack a day for 10 years is more likely to be missing a tooth or multiple teeth.

 Treatments for Gum Disease

 When it comes to treating gum disease, the best options typically involve the use of antiseptic rinses or antibiotic medications.
 These will help get the infection under control.
-As for gum recession, treating this issue will usually involve soft tissue augmentation procedures which involves grafts placed to rebuild the gumline.
+As for gum recession, treating this issue will usually involve soft tissue augmentation procedures which involve grafts placed to rebuild the gumline.